 Lots of Wonderful, and Similar Recipes

-In my recipe series, entitled "the Engine Builder Cooks there are several recipes that are similar in the way they are prepared and served.
-For example, they are all prepared in the same manner in the Calphalon soup pot that you see in this photo.
+He has several recipes that are similar in the way they are prepared and served.
+For example, they are all prepared in the same manner in the soup pot shown in photos below.
 That is where the similarities end.
 The Chicken Piccata has a lighter, more delicate, lemon sauce with capers, and is served over angel hair pasta.
 The Balsamic Chicken, on the other hand, has a moderately heavy sauce, and a very strong balsamic vinegar taste.
 Both are family favorites.

 This one, Chicken Marsala has a heavier sauce and can have either a mild or strong Marsala wine taste, depending on the amount of Marsala used.
-Either way, the alcohol "burns off" during cooking, leaving the Marsala flavor.
+Either way, the alcohol "burns off "during cooking, leaving only the Marsala flavor.
 This, too, has been very popular among family and friends.

 - 1 boneless double chicken breast